NethermindEth/horus-checker/README.md

 ### `@declare`
 Allows the introduction of logical variables.

-A **logical variable** is a variable defined and used within a function spec (i.e.  a set of annotations for a function, i.e. a set of lines starting with `// @`) for conveniently referring to subexpressions.
+A **logical variable** is a variable defined and used within a function specification (i.e. a set of annotations for a function, i.e. a set of lines starting with `// @`) for conveniently referring to subexpressions.
 They play the same role that ordinary variables do in any programming language, but they can only be used within `horus` annotations.

 Logical variable names must begin with a `$`.
-Note that if a logical variable is not mentioned in the precondition, then the spec must hold for all possible values of that variable.
+Note that if a logical variable is not mentioned in the precondition, then the specification must hold for all possible values of that variable.

 > **Example**
 > ```cairo